Tjerk Smeets

-Tjerk Smeets (born 3 June 1980) is a Dutch former professional baseball catcher who last played for Kinheim and the Dutch national team and technical director of the Royal Netherlands Baseball and Softball Federation (KNBSB).
-He is the son of Dutch radio and television personality, writer, and columnist Mart Smeets.
+Tjerk Marten Smeets (born 3 June 1980) is a Dutch former baseball catcher who played for the Netherlands national team in the 2008 Summer Olympics and other international competitions as well as the Honkbal Hoofdclasse.
+He was the technical director of the Royal Netherlands Baseball and Softball Federation (KNBSB) and technical manager of football club AFC Ajax.

-Career
+Playing career

-Smeets played his college baseball at Middle Tennessee State University in the United States.
-In 1999, he was one for two with a RBI.
+Smeets played his college baseball for the Middle Tennessee Blue Raiders in the United States.
+In 1999, he was 1-for-2 with one run batted in (RBI).
 In 2000, he hit a home run in his only at bat and drew two walks.
-In 2001, he hit .159/.171/.304 in 30 games.
-He did homer in a game in which Middle Tennessee State set a school record with 8 circuit clouts.
-Smeets played for the Dutch team in the 2003 World Port Tournament, going 1-for-2 with a two-run home run.
-Because there were only two home runs in the tournament, Smeets won the Home Run King award.
+In 2001, he hit for a .159/.256/.304 slash line with three home runs in 30 games.

+Smeets first played for the Dutch national team in the 2003 World Port Tournament, going 1-for-2 with a two-run home run.
+Because there were only two home runs in the tournament, he won the Home Run King award.

-In 2005, he hit .326/.433/.439 for the Amsterdam Pirates to finish 6th in the Hoofdklasse in batting average, 7th in OBP and 8th in slugging.
-He was 8th in walks (23) and tied for third with 3 homers, trailing Ivanon Coffie and Dirk van 't Klooster.
-He played for the Netherlands in the 2005 European Championship.
+In 2005, he hit .326 for the Amsterdam Pirates to finish sixth in the Hoofdklasse in batting average.
+He tied for third with three homers, trailing Ivanon Coffie and Dirk van 't Klooster.
+He played for the Netherlands in the 2005 European Baseball Championship.

 Smeets moved to Kinheim in 2006 and batted .349/.446/.454 with 36 RBI in 41 games and fielded .996 at catcher.
-He was 7th in average, 6th in slugging, third in OBP (behind Eugene Kingsale and Sidney de Jong), tied Reily Legito for the RBI lead, was third with 13 doubles (behind Yuji Nerei and Fausto Álvarez), tied Kingsale, Roel Koolen and Evert-Jan 't Hoen for 5th with 27 walks and tied Nerei for 5th with 53 hits.
-He hit .482 with runners in scoring position.
-Smeets won the Hoofdklasse MVP award, the 4th catcher so honored.
-He was 2 for 12 in the playoffs but 9 for 21 with 3 walks and five runs in five games in the Holland Series as Kinheim won the title.
+He was 7th in average, 6th in slugging, third in OBP (behind Eugene Kingsale and Sidney de Jong), tied Reily Legito for the RBI lead, was third with 13 doubles (behind Yuki Nerei and Fausto Álvarez), tied Kingsale, Roel Koolen and Evert-Jan 't Hoen for 5th with 27 walks and tied Nerei for 5th with 53 hits.
+Smeets hit .482 with runners in scoring position.
+He won the Hoofdklasse MVP award, the fourth catcher so honored.
+He was 2-for-12 in the playoffs but 9-for-21 with 3 walks and five runs in five games in the Holland Series as Kinheim won the title.